(Photo credit: Succulent Six)

-After 3 years of blogging and with a new trip coming, I started wondering on the pertinence of this blog in the blogosphere, after the years, and how I can bring it to the next level… I quickly realized that being a plus-size person in a so called “standard” world is STILL quite a challenge.
+After 3 years of blogging and with a new trip coming, I started wondering on the pertinence of this blog in the blogosphere, after the years.
+How I can take it to the next level…?
+I quickly realized that being a plus-size person in a so-called “standard” world is STILL quite a challenge.

 The Plus-Size Rise…